braincee/braincee/README.md

 </h1>

 ```
-- I'm Stephen Annor, a self-taught Full-stack developer.
+- 👨🏻‍💻 I'm Stephen Annor, a self-taught Full-stack developer.
-I Spend most of my time learning new things, coding outstanding projects and
+- ⏳ I Spend most of my time learning new things, coding outstanding projects and
    effective collaborating with other coding partners.
-- 🔭 I’m currently studing at Microverse
+- 🔭 Cureently sharpening my skills at ***MICROVERSE***
 - 💻 Most used line of code `git push origin main`
+-
-- 🤔 Reach me out lets write the code.
+- 🤔 Reach out to me lets write the code.
-- 📫 How to reach me: saakpt77@yahoo.com
-- 😄 Pronouns: Microverse, Stephen, braincee.
-- ⚡ Fun fact: I play games and spend time with family.

 ```